mpv-player/mpv/DOCS/man/options.rst

       framestep commands are transposed.
 Backstepping will perform very expensive work to step forward by 1 frame.

+    - Backward playback in wav files does not work properly (and possibly similar formats, typically raw audio formats used through libavformat).
+      This is because libavformat does not align seeks on the packet sizes it uses.
+(The packet sizes are arbitrary and chosen by libavformat internally.
+Seeks on the other hand are sample-exact, which leads to overlapping packets if the backward playback state machine seeks back.
+      This is very complex to work around, so it doesn't attempt to.)
+      A workaround is to remux to a format like mkv, which enforces packet boundaries.
+Making mpv cache the entire file in memory also works.

     Tuning:

     - Remove all ``--vf``/``--af`` filters you have set.
 Disable deinterlacing.